sosuisen/logseq-git-terminal-plugin/README.md

 # Logseq Git Terminal Plugin

-This Logseq plugin connects to ttyd to open a terminal in the .git directory of your current Logseq graph.
+This Logseq plugin connects to ttyd to open a terminal in the working directory of your current Logseq graph.
 You can use git commands to operate the repository from this terminal.

 ![screen](img/screen.png)